trylinux/lift/README.md

   -h, --help            show this help message and exit -v, --verbose         specifies the output verbosity (can specify multiple times) -c CONCURRENCY, --concurrency CONCURRENCY
-                        specifies how many concurrent scans to run -i IP, --ip IP        specifies an IP address to scan (can specify multiple times) -s SUBNET, --subnet SUBNET
+                        specifies how many concurrent scans to run (default: 1) -P PARTITION, --partition PARTITION
+                        specifies which partition of the data to scan (default: 1/1) -d, --discreet        try to avoid scanning the same IP multiple times in quick succession -i IP, --ip IP        specifies an IP address to scan (can specify multiple times) -s SUBNET, --subnet SUBNET
                         specifies a CIDR subnet to scan (can specify multiple times)